 Preparation for participation in a major play production.
 Late registration permitted.
 May be repeated up to a total of four hours of credit.
 (39.6-79.2 Lab Hrs.)
-Prerequisite: Permission of instructor.

-DRA:172/173 Technical Theatre Lab 1-2 cr.
+DRA:172/173 Technical Theatre Lab

-Practical experience in all aspects of technical theatre while working on college productions.
+Through this course students gain practical experience in all aspects of technical theatre while working on college productions.
 May be repeated for up to eight credits.
 (39.6-79.2 Lab Hrs.)